Chase78712002/alvinchlin_tech_blog/README.md

 - [x] Change post display date to updated_at date.
 - [x] Set index posts in descending order.
 - [] Add authentication check to hide the edit buttons if admin not logged in.
-- [] Drawer auto-open on edge hover.
+- [x] Drawer auto-open on edge hover.
   - [x] Auto open sidebar on edge hover, and auto-close it on mouse leave.
-  - [] Add hint on the left edge to direct user to move mouse over.
+  - [x] Add hint on the left edge to direct user to move mouse over.
-  - [] add mobile toggle button + click-to-open;
+  - [x] add mobile swipe gesture to open/close the sidebar.
-  - [] disable hover hotzone on touch.
+  - [x] disable hover hotzone on touch.
 - [] Fix code block markdown overflowing horizontally in mobile view.
   - [] Fix white gap when scroll to the bottom of the page in mobile view
 - [] Center Post index content